Swiftloke/ModMoon/README.md

 # Building
-You'll need the latest ctrulib and citro3d to build ModMoon.
+You'll need the latest ctrulib, citro3d and zlib to build ModMoon.
 Just type "make" at the command line.
-If you're building a 3DSX build (anything *except* "make cia"), you'll need to define BUILTFROM3DSX somewhere in the code.
-This allows the downloader to correctly do its thing.
-Otherwise, it will accidentally install updates as CIA files.